yodarocks1/obsidian-url-extension/README.md

 - Click your `.url` file to open it in the Obsidian webview.
 - Use the edit button (top right) to modify the URL.
 - Use the open in browser button (top right) to launch the link in your default browser.

+Note: When a `.url` file is created via the plugin, edit mode takes precedence over “Open in browser by default” for that first open.

+### Automatic URL normalization

+If you type a URL without a scheme (e.g. `www.google.com`), the plugin automatically prepends `https://` when opening the link (`https://www.google.com`).
+If you include a scheme (`http://`, `https://`, etc.), it is respected as-is.

 ### Features